 A Curves adjustment is a good example of how a 3x 1D LUT would function:

 In terms of equivalency, a Curves adjustment in Affinity Photo is like a 3x 1D LUT.
 We can adjust the red, green and blue channels separately, and the given input values are then mapped to the new output values (which are defined by the spline curve we draw by adding nodes).

 From this, then, we can understand that the limitation of a 1D LUT (or indeed, a 3x 1D LUT) is that it doesn’t offer a way of mixing the channel information, which can be important for both colour space conversions and colour grading.
 This is restrictive, as it doesn’t accurately represent the sheer complexity of colour and its nuances.

 For a 64x64x64 3D LUT, we would calculate 64^3, which equals 262,144 values.
-That’s still not enough to cover the range of 10-bit footage in the XYZ space, though—to get that number, we would calculate 1024^3, which equals 1,073,741,824.
+That’s still not enough to cover the range of 10-bit footage, though—to get that number, we would calculate 1024^3, which equals 1,073,741,824.
 Quite a difference, and the resulting filesize of a LUT that contained this many values would be around 4GB.
 This is prohibitive for both storage and performance considerations, since caching and reading a LUT file this large would be difficult: therefore, a 3D LUT would never realistically contain this many values.

-Even for 8-bit footage, a LUT that contained every possible value would still need 16,777,216 values (calculated from 256^3), resulting in a filesize of around 65MB.
+Even a LUT designed for 8-bit precision that contained every possible value would still need 16,777,216 values (calculated from 256^3), resulting in a filesize of around 65MB.

 Since we don’t have the sheer range of values available needed to cover this range, it means that the values inbetween must be interpolated.
 The method of interpolation will vary depending on the software used (common methods tend to be trilinear, prism, pyramidal or tetrahedral interpolation).
 For example, these two mappings may be mandated by the LUT: